 - Rotating brush plate for equal power in forward and reverse rotation

-It’s rare for any product with a large number of reviews to get a five-star rating on Amazon.
-Still, DIYers and professionals alike praise Bosch’s Professional corded rotary hammer drill for its ability to chisel through concrete and tackle timber.
+It’s rare for any product with many reviews to get a five-star rating on Amazon.
+Still, DIYers and professionals praise Bosch’s Professional corded rotary hammer drill for its ability to chisel through concrete and tackle timber.

 This product’s only drawback is its high price.
 However, it does offer variable speed and an overload clutch, with the ability to inflict 3.1J of impact energy on solid surfaces through cleverly dampened twin handles.

 If its 3.6kg weight isn’t too bicep-busting, this 800W device could be the only drill you’ll ever need.